We’ll post the latest competitor updates and information here.

 Cwmdu Village Hall

-Remember non-competing family and friends are welcome to come along for the weekend (no charge – but please ‘camping’ info below) and we have a couple of free activities for them to take part in too!
+Remember non-competing family or friends are welcome to come along for the weekend (no charge – but see ‘camping’ info below) and we have a few of free activities for them to take part in too!

 Guided Walk Sat/Sun.
 We are really pleased that local volunteers from Walkers are Welcome will be hosting a guided walk on Saturday and Sunday.
 This will give any family and friends the opportunity to see the beautiful countryside with the added bonus of a local guide with local knowledge.
 Children are welcome to join in too.
 We are initially thinking of approx 5 miles distance but this can be adjusted to suit the group.
 If you are interested in this please do get in touch with firstname.lastname@example.org so we can get an idea of numbers.